Overall Record: 754-386 (37th year)

 One of the most successful and respected coaches in the country, Head Coach Rick Byrd has been a model of consistency in leading Belmont's transition from an NAIA institution to a perennial headliner and championship program in NCAA Division I.

-All told, Belmont has won 15 conference championships (eight regular season, seven tournament) since 2006 - only Kansas and Gonzaga have won more over that span.
+All told, Belmont has won 16 conference championships (nine regular season, seven tournament) since 2006 - only Kansas and Gonzaga have won more over that span.
 Unquestionably, Byrd has built a program with staying power.

-Belmont has earned national Top 25 poll votes and Top 100 RPI standing each of the past six seasons, and has victories over the likes of North Carolina, Stanford, Marquette, Alabama, Cincinnati and Missouri, among others, to its credit.
+The Bruins have victories over the likes of North Carolina, Stanford, Marquette, Georgia, Alabama, Cincinnati and Missouri, among others, to its credit.